Everything You Need to Know About Tom Arnold's Hunt for the Trump Tapes

-The why isn’t important here, but Tom Arnold – the comedian, yes – has become deeply, deeply involved in trying to find tapes of President Donald Trump saying or doing terrible things, and Arnold’s quest is now a show on VICE On TV that premiered on Monday night.
+Listen: The why isn’t important here, but Tom Arnold—right, the comedian—has become deeply, deeply involved in trying to find tapes of President Donald Trump saying or doing terrible things, and Arnold’s quest is now a show on VICELAND that premiered Tuesday night.

 In advance of each episode, we’ll be taking a look at what exactly Arnold is searching for and answering some basic questions you may have about his quarry.